CodeCreatePlay360/PandaEditor/README.md

 ```
 ```

+## Editor UI
+The editor's user interface is divided into 5 main panels,
+1. ViewPort
+2. SceneGraph
+3. Console or LogPanel
+4. ResourcesBrowser and
+5. InspectorPanel

+When you first start Editor a default layout (arrangement of panels) is created for you but you can also drag panels around and create custom layouts from **menu_bar > Layout > SaveLayout**.

 ## Known issues
 1. Due to a known bug undo / redo cache has to be cleared as soon as GameMode is enabled, this is something that will be fixed as soon as possible.